All Episodes

 But I understand the lure.

-Anyway, quick time out here, folks, we'll be back.
+Anyway, quick time out here, folks.

 More of your phone calls coming right up.

-Fred Jesse Cole Jr., 44 pleaded guilty to 14 counts of health care fraud.
+Fred Jesse Cole Jr., 44, pleaded guilty to 14 counts of health care fraud.

-Don't tell Dingy Harry about this, connected to a scam to file fraudulent claims for incontinence supplies, such as diapers and briefs, according to federal authorities.
+Connected to a scam to file fraudulent claims for incontinence supplies, such as diapers and briefs, according to federal authorities.

-Enough to quadruple the World Health Organization and UNICEF's budget and control malaria in Africa.
+From January 18th of this year, from Reuters, unfazed, some $260 billion is lost globally every year to fraud and error in healthcare, enough to quadruple the World Health Organization and UNICEF's budget and control malaria in Africa.

-260 billion, and that's all they found.
+$260 billion, and that's all they found.

 There's undoubtedly more.

-And this from CNN, October 22nd of last year, experienced in running drug prostitution and gambling rings, organized crime groups of various ethnicities and nationalities are learning it's safer and more profitable to file fraudulent claims with federal Medicare program and state-run Medicaid plans.
+And this from CNN, October 22nd of last year, experienced in running drug, prostitution, and gambling rings, organized crime groups of various ethnicities and nationalities are learning it's safer and more profitable to file fraudulent claims with federal Medicare program and state-run Medicaid plans.

 So the mob, the mob is involved.

-There's fraud and abuse all over the remember, Dingy Harry said, no, no, there won't be any of that.
+Remember, Dingy Harry said, no, no, there won't be any of that.

-People aren't gonna scam the system.
+People aren't going to scam the system.

-Remember, Obama said, you know, Republicans have a good idea at the health care summit.
+Remember, Obama said, you know, Republicans have a good idea at the healthcare summit.

-We're gonna be sponsoring fraud and abuse.
+They're going to be sponsoring fraud and abuse.

 Back to the phones to Huntsville, Alabama.

-Debbie, welcome to the EIB network.
+Debbie, welcome to the EIB Network.

 Welcome.